platform-experience/script-library/src/client-script/si-script-2/README.md

-# Due date not in the past
+# Past Due Date

 ## Description

-Temp details
+Due date not in the past.